PASSAGE11

 Saith monsieur duck.

-Originally a mirror entered into by a princess or her daemon lover, forsooth—now a smear of lipstick contours straight lips, under the pinpoint larches.
-Green.
-Gloop.
+Originally a mirror entered into by a princess and her daemon lover, forsooth—now a smear of lipstick is used to freshly contour straight lips, under the pinpoint larches.
+Greenery.
+Snoop.

 Belly stir.
 Occur.
 Adynaton.
 Four.

 There is the scent of gum trees at Piopiotahi.
-In the rain, I observe drips migrate down the windscreen.
+In the rain, I observe droplets migrate down the windscreen.
 Blake, who has an eye for such detail, falters at what he sees.[1]
-Reason languishes at the bottom of Jacob’s Ladder and inside the ruts of Elijah’s chariot: messages are heaven-sent in godlike emanation.
-Hence, at Piopiotahi, we ponder recurrence, like ‘perky’ words.
-One thing I see in the blue sky is the yellow moon, a blue infusion Everything is blue.
-Everything is yellow.
-Previously, at Curio Bay, among a gathering of oystercatchers & plovers, we count petrified timber and brown dock plants along the yellow-eyed penguin pathway.
-Is yellow syncretic?
+Reason languishes at the bottom of Jacob’s Ladder and inside the ruts of Elijah’s chariot.
+At Piopiotahi, one thing I see in the blue sky is the yellow moon.
+At Curio Bay, alongside oystercatchers & plovers, we see petrified timber and brown dock plants, alongside the yellow-eyed penguin pathway.
 Are lips always this colour?
-Are you me I you we?
-Are we two, a pair of eyes, or a robin and a wren, conjoint songsters?
+Are you and I me?
+Are we two, a pair of eyes, or a robin and a wren, songsters?
 Like mirrors?
-Like languishing in Elijah’s wheel ruts?
-Curiously parallel?
+Like wheels in Elijah’s ruts?
+Always in parallel?
 Or just curious?
-[2] My face spills on the water it gazes into and I reminisce about Eden Street in Oamaru and the child Janet Frame.
-We occupy her bed, literally.
-Lynley enumerates décors loss and retrieval, her librarian lot.
+[2] My face spills on the water and I reminisce about Eden Street in Oamaru and the life of Janet Frame.
+Tonight, we occupy her bed.
+Lynley enumerates the loss and retrieval of the décor.
 ‘Linen’ surfaces with the original linoleum stowed beneath the living room carpet of the family living room.
-Lives not for renovation.§ The tree grows in the water and behind it shows a single red light glowering above nothing, a blank sky and a tree or a bird bereft of sky and flight, lost among the elements.
+The tree grows in the water and behind it shows a single red light glowering above nothing, a blank sky and a tree or a bird bereft of sky and flight, lost among the elements.
 No blue, no yellow.
 Even the tree wants out.
-It begins and ends as grit between my fingers, my language.
+It begins and ends as grit between my fingers.
 From nothing to nothing, grit under grit, fingertip to fingertip.
 Jim Baxter’s house on the rise at 30 Beacon turns the town around this way, where the beach at Brighton washes kelp in crumpling watery waves.
 The blundering.
 Another, in Lan Yuan garden, where the maple lets slip a leaf onto the pool surface, ending a faltering dance.
 To hell or to heaven, down or up, place to place, in place, unmoved or in-between: leaves are shaken, left intact, passed, past and future present.[3]
 Not so our wishing for what’s happening.

-Given the reproach of the gathered cows in Putāruru.
-What’s drawn them together?
-A stemming from harm?
-Or matching blue & yellow leaves that fall dancing from a height?§ At milking, Lynley’s father tunes concert radio in the cowshed.
+Given the gathered cows in Putāruru.
+At milking, Lynley’s father tunes concert radio in the cowshed.
 The tuning?
 The shadow of the fluttering furin ribbon repeats itself in silence on the back of the chair.[4]
-I say shadow but it due to the light (I see), in different measure.
-This morning I observe ‘moon’, its orange flask, flat and bright, and the intermittent flickering lights either side of the pedestrian crossing, no walker’s witness.
+I say shadow but it’s the light (I see), in another measure.
+This morning I observe the single ‘moon’, its orange flask, flat and bright, and the intermittent flickering lights either side of the pedestrian crossing, no walker’s witness.

 Ferlinghetti dead at 101—